wqld/sinabro/README.md

 Currently, Sinabro is in the early stages of development.
 I am progressively developing it in the following environment, which is also the verified execution environment.

-- M3 Max MacBook Pro
+- M3 Max MacBook Pro (devcontainer)
 - rustup 1.26.0 / rustc 1.75.0
 - Docker version 24.0.7
 - kind v0.20.0